 The determination of fisheries setbacks for the associated reaches within the Subject Property was undertaken to address the objectives listed above while adhering to the requirements associated with two documents, NOCSS and the Recovery Strategy for Redside Dace (Clinostomus elongatus) in Ontario (2010) in association with the ESA (2007) Ontario Regulation 242/08.
-Based on that consultation with Conservation Halton, the following was confirmed under the NOCSS Management Report, Section 6.3.4.2, Environmental/Fisheries.
+Given that the legislative requirements of the ESA (2007), supersedes NOCSS, consultation with the MNRF was undertaken to determine which reaches would be subjected to the ESA (2007) requirements.
+Based on that consultation, MNRF confirmed the following under Section 29.1 of the Ontario Regulation 242/08 (Jane Devlin, MNRF, pers. comm., December 20, 2013):